 - Planet of Steves: Everyone in Jimmyz was either renamed "Jimmy" or had a name that incorporated it.

 - Power Trio: Most teams who hold Open The Triangle Gate titles, though they are often part of larger groups.
-The Dirty Ugly Fucks (Pinkie Sanchez, Sami Callihan, Arik Cannon) are primarily a three man team.
+The Dirty Ugly Fucks (Pinkie Sanchez, Sami Callihan, Arik Cannon) were primarily a three man team.
+Currently there's Team Boku (themselves a subsidiary of Toryumon Generation) comprising Naruki Doi, Punch Tominaga, and BR Shimizu.

 - Punny Name: The Spiked Mohicans CIMA and Ricochet were not so named because the were Mohican.